 Creating time entries is how you turn your tracked work activity into billable records in Laurel.
-You have several options for creating entries, from using Laurel's AI-powered Work Groups to building entries manually from scratch.
+You have several options for creating entries, from using Laurel's AI-powered Suggestions to building entries manually from scratch.
 This guide walks you through all available time entry creation methods so you can choose the approach that works best for your workflow.

 What you'll need: